Basin Reserve: Gates

+William Wakefield Memorial

 In 1882, the William Wakefield Memorial was erected at the Basin Reserve.
-The monument had been in storage for many years, and it was finally erected to commemorate a controversial early Wellingtonian, William Wakefield, at the main sports ground.

-The pavilion has been a Category II registered Historic Place since 1982, and the entire Basin Reserve has been a registered Historic Area since 1998.
-The William Wakefield Memorial has a Category I registration.
+The monument to commemorate a controversial early Wellingtonian, William Wakefield, had been in storage for many years until it was finally erected at the Basin.
+It was later moved outside the fence, then refurbished and relocated inside the grounds once more.
+The William Wakefield Memorial has a Heritage New Zealand Category I registration.

-In 2012 the Museum Stand of the Basin was declared an earthquake risk and closed; a new players' pavilion was opened in December 2018 and renamed in 2020 in honour of the former Test cricketer Ewen Chatfield.